jrversteegh/geofun/README.md

-# GeoFun2
+# GeoFun

-Successor to `geofun` C++ and python library for doing geographic calculations like distance, azimuth and position determination for geodesics and rhumb lines, orthodromes and loxodromes, respectively.
+Library for doing geographic calculations like distance, azimuth and position determination for geodesics and rhumb lines, orthodromes and loxodromes, respectively.

 This version makes use of GeographicLib for doing most of the calculations.